The Nairobi Hospital

-The Nairobi Hospital is a private hospital located in upperhill area, Nairobi, Kenya.The hospital was founded in 1954 as a European hospital.
+The Nairobi Hospital is a private hospital located in Upper Hill area, Nairobi, Kenya.The hospital was founded in 1954 as the European Hospital, a hospital for Europeans.

 Location

 It is located along Argwings Kodhek Road, Upper Hill, Nairobi.
 The hospital is located approximately 3 km west of Kenyatta International Conference Centre.
-The coordinates of the hospital are 01°17'46.0"S, 36°48'17.0"E (Latitude:-1.296115; Longitude:36.804718).
+The geographical coordinates of the hospital are 01°17'46.0"S, 36°48'17.0"E (Latitude:-1.296115; Longitude:36.804718).

 Overview

+The Nairobi Hospital was established to replace the smaller older Nairobi European Hospital (1902), that had become too small, as the new European Hospital.
 The institution was officially opened on 9 April 1954, as an exclusively European Hospital, in Kenya, which was then a colony of the United Kingdom.
 On 19 October 1961, it began serving non-Europeans and the name was changed to The Nairobi Hospital.

-Expansion

-In August 2016, The hospital implemented expansion of its physical infrastructure, staffing levels, and bed capacity.
-The planned expansion includes the following: